 The high-quality transport and driving infrastructure in the Czech Republic make it easy for expats to get around in the country.
-Public transport is robust and generally preferred, with a wide variety of options including trains, subways, trams, buses, taxis and ferries.
+Public transport is robust and generally preferred, with a wide variety of options including trains, subways, trams, buses and taxis.

-It is not necessary to own a car.
-Indeed, owning a car could be an inconvenience in big cities such as Prague, where parking is extremely limited and car break-ins have been known to occur.
+It's not necessary to own a car.
+In fact, owning a car could be an inconvenience in big cities such as Prague, where parking is extremely limited and car break-ins have been known to occur.
 Arranging a local Czech drivers' licence can also be a long and difficult process.
 While nationals of certain countries can continue to drive on their existing licence or exchange it for a local one, others will have to face a complicated procedure to obtain a local licence, including extensive testing.

 Public transport in the Czech Republic

 A number of Czech cities have tram systems, most notably Prague.
 In Prague, trams run 24 hours a day, seven days a week and are a quick way to get around, making them a popular mode of transport.
 Operating hours vary in other cities.
 Prague boasts a tram system extending across 88 miles (142 km).

 The national rail carrier is České dráhy, and there are a few private rail companies in operation, including RegioJet, Leo Express and GW Train Regio.